ARTISAN MAPS » GALLERY » ITALIAN REGIONS » Abruzzo » Aprutii Ulterioris descriptio

 Description:

-We remind you to refer to the artistic process shown on the left side or see the video available on the right side referring to the artistic process.
+We suggest you to take a look at the artistic process shown step by step on the left side or by clicking on the link available on the right side see the video showing the entire artistic process

 Abruzzo Ulterioris (latin) or Ultra with seat to Aquila was located to the north of Pescara river and the borders of "the giustizierato" embraced totally the areas of today’s provinces of Aquila, Teramo, most part within the present Provinces of Pescara and the North East side of the province of Rieti nowadays belonging to the Latium region.

-The borders of all the territory were on the north east the Tronto river, to the south the Pescara river, and to the north east the mountains chain of the Gran Sasso.
+The borders of all the Abruzzo Ulterioris were surrounded from north the north east by the course of the Tronto river,in the north east by the mountains chain of the Gran Sasso. in the south by course of the Pescara river,

 Abraham Ortelius (Antwerp 1527-1598) was a Flemish cartographer and geographer, generally recognised as the creator of the first modern atlas, the Theatrum Orbis Terrarum (Theatre of the World) which was published in forty-two editions in seven languages from 1570 to 1612.
 He is also believed to be the first person to imagine that the continents were joined together before drifting to their present positions.
 He came to be recognized by his contemporaries as the "Ptolemy of the 16th century".